rubyunworks/confection/qed/06_manage.md

 # Manage

-The Confection has some convenice class methods for working with the configuration of the current project.
+The Confection module has some convenice class methods for working with the configuration of the *current* project --the one relative to the current working directory.

 The current project root directory can be had via the `current_directory` method.